awhmaisy/gorthaur/README.md

 ## installation / usage
 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦

-to install the necessary dependencies, run: `npm install -g gorthaur`.
+to install the necessary dependencies, run: `npm install -g gorthaur` or simply `npm i gorthaur`.

 after that, you can use the CLI by executing `gorthaur` in your terminal.